This article describes system requirements for the Datto Windows Agent.

 - File restore of deduplicated volumes is not possible.
 The Datto Windows Agent, ShadowSnap Agent, and agentless backup solutions can restore deduplicated volumes through virtualization, Direct Restore, and Bare Metal Restore.

 Datto recommends running the following checks on the system you are protecting before installing the Datto Windows Agent:

 Run chkdsk to be sure that all RAIDs and individual disks report back as healthy.
 Perform necessary disk repairs before deploying any backup agent.
 Failure to do so may result in backing up corrupted systems and restoration failures.

-While Datto can perform backups that are running disk defragmentation, be aware that this rearranges data at a block level, and larger backups will consequently result.
+- While Datto can perform backups that are running disk defragmentation, be aware that this rearranges data at a block level, and may result in larger backups.

-Run disk defragmentation before deployment of the agent.
+- Run disk defragmentation before you deploy the agent.